Samathingamajig/BarkScript/README.md

 Refer to the [todo section](https://github.com/Samathingamajig/BarkScript/projects/1) for live goals & progress towards them

-More long term goals include:
+More long term goals (in no particular order) include:

 - Conversion to some kind of bytecode
 - NPM package that can compile to said bytecode